MessyScribbles/Engineering-Students-DataAnalysis/README.md

 1. Prerequisites
 Ensure you have Python installed.
-You will need the following libraries:

-Bash

-pip install streamlit pandas numpy scikit-learn
+You will need the following libraries: pip install streamlit pandas numpy scikit-learn , make sure to put train_model.py, app.py,model_tree.pkl and EngStudent_Db(Eng_Stats).csv in one folder.
 2. Path Configuration :
 Crucial Step: Before running the app, you must update the file path in the code to point to where the dataset or model is saved on your machine.
 Open app.py (or your Streamlit script) and look for the line loading the model or data:

-Python

 # CHANGE THIS PATH to your local file location
 df = pd.read_csv("C:/Users/YourName/Documents/Project/EngStudent_Db(Eng_Stats).csv", sep=";")